Harriette A. Keyser: C.A.I.L.

-Keyser poured her energy into C. A. I. L.'s campaign to aid the grocer clerks to close the stores in Greater New York at 7 P. M. instead of late in the evening, and she was untiring in conferring with union representatives, and making addresses on the subject, until the fight was won.
-As Secretary of C. A. I. L., she struggled, also, to lighten the burdens of the laundry workers of New York who were oppressed in wages and working conditions.
-Jointly with the Women’s Trade Union League, services and meetings were held, where addresses were made by the union laundry workers and Keyser in several Episcopal Parish houses after Sunday night services.
-C. A. I. L. welcomed the efforts for better conditions instituted by the New York State Industrial Commission.
+Keyser poured her energy into C.A.I.L.'s campaign to aid the grocer clerks to close the stores in Greater New York at 7 P. M. instead of late in the evening, and she was untiring in conferring with union representatives, and making addresses on the subject, until the fight was won.
+As Secretary of C.A I.L., she struggled, also, to lighten the burdens of the laundry workers of New York who were oppressed in wages and working conditions.
+Jointly with the Women's Trade Union League, services and meetings were held, where addresses were made by the union laundry workers and Keyser in several Episcopal Parish houses after Sunday night services.
+C.A.I.L. welcomed the efforts for better conditions instituted by the New York State Industrial Commission.

 Keyser was an ardent admirer of the bishops of her church, for in her work, she always found them a democratic and open minded body of men.
 Bishop Huntington, Bishop Potter, and later, Bishop Burch and Bishop Lloyd, were her closest friends among them.
-After Bishop Potter’s death, she paid tribute to him in her book, Bishop Potter, the People's Friend, which also told of the rise of C. A. I. L. in the Diocese of New York, and the expansion of the church labor movement it initiated.
+After Bishop Potter’s death, she paid tribute to him in her book, Bishop Potter, the People's Friend, which also told of the rise of C.A.I.L. in the Diocese of New York, and the expansion of the church labor movement it initiated.

 Death

-Unmarried, Harriette A. Keyser died in New York City, October 9, 1936.
+Keyser died, unmarried, in New York City on October 9, 1936, aged 95.